 i.
 Material riches are an obstacle to the Kingdom of God, an obstacle that some do not overcome (Mark 10:23-25).
 There is nothing wrong with having money; the trouble is that money so easily "has" us.

 ii.
 Often, material riches are acquired and maintained at the expense of true spiritual riches.
-In the glory days of the Renaissance Papacy, a man walked with the Pope and marveled at the splendors and riches of the Vatican.
-The Pope told him, “We no longer have to say what Peter told the lame man: ‘Silver and gold have I none.’”
-His companion replied, “But neither can you say, ‘rise up and walk.’”
+A story is told of the glory days of the Renaissance Papacy, when a man walked with the Pope and marveled at the splendors and riches of the Vatican.
+The Pope told him, "We no longer have to say what Peter told the lame man: 'Silver and gold have I none.' " His companion replied, "But neither can you say, 'rise up and walk.' "

-c.
+d.
 The church at Smyrna was also rich in leadership.
 One of the pastors of that church was named Polycarp.
-He was one of the Apostle John’s disciples, and served at Smyrna until 155 a.d. when he died heroically as a martyr.
+He was one of the Apostle John's disciples and served at Smyrna until a.d.
+155 when he died heroically as a martyr.

 5. (10) What Jesus wants the Christians in Smyrna to do.